 The Midlands air museum has to use concrete floor beams specifically

 Naturally with a great deal of heavy machines such as airplanes and their engines, a lot of weight get’s placed on the flooring foundations of our building, because of this we couldn’t afford to go for some of the cheaper or less effecting concrete flooring options that were open to us.
-So how does the flooring look now you may be wondering?
+So how does the block and beam flooring look now you may be wondering?
 Well pretty much just the same as it ever has but now people can visit safe in the knowledge that the concrete floor beams that they’re walking on are keeping them and the building safe for any new aircraft that come through our doors.

 Installing a silent gliss curtain track in the midlands air museum

-The trouble with modern museums but not so for the midlands air museum, is that they can appear to be a little dated, as though their owners have stopped updating them, a silent gliss curtain track has gone some way to ensuring that this doesn’t happen.
+The trouble with modern museums but not so for the midlands air museum, is that they can appear to be a little dated, as though their owners have stopped updating them, a silent gliss electric curtain track has gone some way to ensuring that this doesn’t happen.
 Electric curtains are pretty futuristic gadgets by anyone’s standards, they allow the remote closing of curtains, whether you’re in a home or a museum, with just the pressing of a remote control button.